-Unraveling the timeless tale of the four "A Star Is Born," tracing its origins from the unofficial fifth version "What Price Hollywood?" to Lady Gaga's dazzling turn in the role.
+S01 E02 Join us for one more look at the timeless tale of “A Star is Born” as we trace its origins from the unofficial first version in 1932, "What Price Hollywood?", to Lady Gaga's dazzling turn in 2018.
 Tony and Brad dissect the enduring narrative of ambition, addiction, and the bittersweet dance of rising and falling stars.
 They pick apart the fabric of each film, from Streisand's rock and roll missteps to the cultural reflections mirrored in every retelling.
 They offer candid opinions on importance of cut scenes, character motivations, and the romantic and professional dynamics portrayed throughout the film

 They wrap up their tour with their spirited discussions and definitive ranking of each incarnation.